Military history of the United States: War of Independence (1775–1783)

-Ongoing political tensions between Great Britain and the thirteen colonies reached a crisis in 1774 when the British placed the province of Massachusetts under martial law after the Patriots protested taxes they regarded as a violation of their constitutional rights as Englishmen.
+By 1774, ongoing political tensions between Great Britain and the Thirteen Colonies led the British to place the province of Massachusetts under martial law after the Patriots protested taxes they regarded as a violation of their constitutional rights as Englishmen.
 When shooting began at Lexington and Concord in April 1775, militia units from across New England rushed to Boston and bottled up the British in the city.

-The Continental Congress appointed George Washington as commander-in-chief of the newly created Continental Army, which was augmented throughout the war by colonial militia.
+In 1775, gathering in present-day Independence Hall in Philadelphia, the Second Continental Congress formed the Continental Congress and appointed George Washington as its commander-in-chief, which was augmented throughout the war by colonial militia.
 In addition to the Army, Congress also created the Continental Navy and Continental Marines.
-He drove the British out of Boston but in late summer 1776 they returned to New York and nearly captured Washington's army.
-Meanwhile, the revolutionaries expelled British officials from the 13 states, and declared themselves an independent nation on 4 July 1776.
+Washington succeeded almost immediately in driving the British Army out of Boston in the Siege of Boston.
+But in late summer 1776, the British returned to New York, where they nearly captured Washington's army.
+The revolutionaries expelled British officials from the Thirteen Colonies.
+On 4 July 1776, the Second Continental Congress in Philadelphia unanimously adopted and issued the Declaration of Independence, which declared themselves independent from British colonial rule.

-The British, for their part, lacked both a unified command and a clear strategy for winning.
+In the American Revolutionary War, the British lacked both a unified command and a clear strategy for winning the war.
 With the use of the Royal Navy, the British were able to capture coastal cities, but control of the countryside eluded them.
 A British sortie from Canada in 1777 ended with the disastrous surrender of a British army at Saratoga.
 With the coming in 1777 of General von Steuben, the training and discipline along Prussian lines began, and the Continental Army began to evolve into a modern force.
 France and Spain then entered the war against Great Britain as Allies of the U.S., ending its naval advantage and escalating the conflict into a world war.
 The Netherlands later joined France, and the British were outnumbered on land and sea in a world war, as they had no major allies apart from Indian tribes, Loyalists and Hessians.

 A shift in focus to the southern American states in 1779 resulted in a string of victories for the British, but General Nathanael Greene engaged in guerrilla warfare and prevented them from making strategic headway.
 The main British army was surrounded by Washington's American and French forces at Yorktown in 1781, as the French fleet blocked a rescue by the Royal Navy.
 The British then sued for peace.